-- EJB is a server-side technology some if any problem has occurred then we need to reload the application after modification, and then we need to restart the server.
-It is a time taken process and a burden on developers.
+- EJB is a server-side technology if any problem has occurred then we need to reload the application after modification, and then we need to restart the server.
+It is a time-taken process and a burden on developers.

 - To solve the problems of working with EJB, Rod Johnson has created Spring Framework.

-- Spring Framework makes application development easy by injecting services to business logic created in ordinary java classes (POJO).
+- Spring Framework makes application development easy by injecting services into business logic created in ordinary Java classes (POJO).

 - Finally, Spring Framework is introduced as an alternate for EJB.